|

 decreased stroke volume (SV), and a few less

-mls of blood enter the systemic
+mls of blood enter the systemic circulation.

-circulation.
-This decrease of SV is so
+This decrease of SV is so minimal in respect

-reservoir that has no discernible effect on
+no discernible effect on the venous return

-continues to eject an approximately normal
+eject an approximately normal SV, which will

-dysfunctional LV by increasing the LV
+increasing the LV end-diastolic pressure

-end-diastolic pressure (~PAOP).
-At steady
+(~PAOP).
+At steady state, the SV of

-state, the SV of the two ventricles will be
+the two ventricles will be again equal and

-again equal and close to normal.
-Figure 1
+close to normal.
+Figure 1 summarizes

-summarizes graphically these events:
+graphically these events:

 |